Geit/swg-map-viewer/README.md

 When all dependencies are installed, you can run the following commands in the project folder:

 ### `yarn generate-tiles`
 Generate (or regenerate) the tileset used by the application.
-This command must be run before begining development, and may take a long time to complete (Typically around 3~5 minutes).
+This command may take a long time to complete (Typically around 3~5 minutes).

 As above, this process requires `python3`, `gdal2tiles-leaflet`, and `pngquant`.